ms2621/RCDS-Project/README.md

 ## File Structure
 The `Data_YuDengLab/` folder contains the sample data from **YuDengLab** as referenced below.

-The `No_cross_validation/` folder in the `Data_YuDengLab/` folder contains the sample plots showing R2 distribution after certain number of trials.
-The R2 values shown on the plots are obtained *without* performing cross validation when training the RF model.
-On the other hand, the R2 values of plots in the `With_cross_validation/` folder are obtained *with* performing cross validation when training the RF model.
+Inside `Data_YuDengLab/` folder:

+* The `Regression_plot_single_trial/` folder contains the plots showing the outcome of the RF model for both the training and testing data.
+It also fits the testing data distribution with a straight line and shows the R2 value.
+More details below.

+* The `R2_distribution_plot/` folder contains the plots showing how R2 varies when training the model for several times.
+More details below.

+* The `Optimisation_n_estimators/` folder contains the plots generated when optimising *n_estimators*.
+More details below.

 ## Training
 During training, the output log is like the following.